-- 14. (1) The accounting officer must - - (a) keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotations; and - (b) at least once a year through newspapers commonly circulating locally, the
+- 14. (1) The accounting officer must - - (a) keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotations; and - (b) at least once a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - ensure that municipal database is integrated with Central Suppliers Database to allow the municipality to received updates on suppliers; - (d) specify the listing criteria for accredited prospective providers; and

-- (c) ensure that municipal database is integrated with Central Suppliers Database to allow the municipality to received updates on suppliers; - (d) specify the listing criteria for accredited prospective providers; and - (e) Disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector.
+- (e) Disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector.
 Implementation of the CSD requirement will be phased in gradual over multiple financial years. - (2) The list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
 Prospective providers must be allowed to submit applications for listing at any time. - (3) The list must be compiled per commodity and per type of service. - (4) The function of implementation and management of the list of accredited prospective providers is delegated to the Manager Supply Chain Management or his/ her delegate.